14 Jan 2020

 Read Also: 10 Highest Paying IT Jobs for 2020

 Machine learning is growing so rapidly that it is being used in multiple fields and industries.
 Today, many big companies are increasingly investing in ML-based solutions to improve business decisions, increase productivity, detect disease, forecast weather, and do many more things that are complicated or time-consuming for humans to solve.
-In short, it can be said that, ML is a magnificent breakthrough in the field of artificial intelligence.
+In short, it can be said that, Machine Learning is a magnificent breakthrough in the field of data science and artificial intelligence.

 14 Jan 2020